heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 | Used for FTP, HTTP, SMTP, SSH, etc. | Used for DNS, streaming, gaming, etc.      |

 ### Practical content

+#### TCP & UDP - Execute the code examples

+Return to the code examples and take some time to execute them, understand them and see the results.
+Use the debugger to step through the code and see what is happening.

 #### Update your application protocols